Horizontal Analysis: Definition

-Absolute comparison is when you compare the amount of the same line of the item to its amounts in the other accounting periods.
-For example, comparing accounts receivables of one year to year before it.
+An absolute comparison involves comparing the amount of the same line of the item to its amounts in the other accounting periods.
+For example, comparing the accounts receivables of one year to those of the previous year.
 Any changes are analyzed then.

-Different ratios, for e.g. Earnings per share or current ratio, of different accounting periods are also compared.
+Different ratios, such as earnings per share (EPS) or current ratio, are also compared for different accounting periods.

-The horizontal analysis focuses on the dollar and percentage changes that have occurred in certain accounts from year to year.
-The determination of the percentage change in important because it relates the amount of the change to the actual amounts involved. thus, percentage changes are better for comparative purposes with other firms than are actual dollar changes.
+Determining the percentage change is important because it links the degree of change to the actual amounts involved.
+In this way, percentage changes are better for comparative purposes with other firms than are actual dollar changes.